mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 .. image:: /images/animation/Introduction_to_animation_18.png

-You can show any given layer in the timeline by doing |mouseright| on the layer in the layer docker, and toggling :guilabel:`Show in Timeline`.
+To show a layer whether it's active or not, you can "pin" it to the timeline by right-clicking |mouseright| on the layer in the layer docker, and toggling :guilabel:`Pin to Timeline`.
+We recommend pinning any layers that you're currently animating on.

 .. image:: /images/animation/Introduction_to_animation_19.png